fatman2021/forth-hs/README.md

 # Forth

-An interpreter for a bespoke dialect of Forth that have built in list primatives.
+An interpreter for a bespoke dialect of Forth that has built in list primatives.

 ```haskell